interrogator/corpkit/README.md

 ### Daniel McDonald

 > Because I kept building new tools and functions for my linguistic research, I decided to put them together into `corpkit`, a simple toolkit for working with parsed and structured linguistic corpora.
+>
+> **Right now, I'm in the middle of putting together a GUI version of the tool, which resides in `corpkit/interface.py`.
+It works, but documentation is not yet available**

 <!-- MarkdownTOC -->